Swords and Deviltry

-Swords and Deviltry is a fantasy short story collection, first published 1970, by Fritz Leiber, featuring his sword and sorcery heroes Fafhrd and the Gray Mouser.
+Swords and Deviltry is a fantasy short story collection, first published 1970, by American writer Fritz Leiber, featuring his sword and sorcery heroes Fafhrd and the Gray Mouser.
 It is chronologically the first volume of the complete seven volume edition of the collected stories devoted to the characters.
 The book was first published in paperback form during 1970 by Ace Books company, which reprinted the title numerous times through November 1985; later paperback editions were issued by ibooks (2003) and Dark Horse (2006).
 It has been published in the United Kingdom by New English Library (1971), Mayflower Books (1979) and Grafton (1986, 1988).
 The first hardcover edition was issued by Gregg Press during December 1977.
 The book has also been gathered together with others in the series into various omnibus editions; The Three of Swords (1989), Ill Met in Lankhmar (1995), The First Book of Lankhmar (2001), and Lankhmar (2008).

 The book collects three short stories originally published in the magazines Fantastic for April 1970, Fantastic Stories of Imagination for October 1962, and The Magazine of Fantasy and Science Fiction for April 1970, together with an "Induction" that originally appeared in the 1957 Fafhrd and Gray Mouser collection Two Sought Adventure (later expanded, minus the induction, as Swords Against Death (1970).